abebual/monte-carlo-reinforcement-learning-model/README.md

 ### 1. Game Environment
+In environment.py class objects for <i>card, deck, player, turn</i> and <i>game</i> are defined.
+In main.ipynb, the classes are imported as module, to run simulations.
+The state_action_reward.py includes the <i>state, action, </i> and <i>reward</i> class objects.

 ### 2. Monte-Carlo Reinforcment Learning Agent
+The monte-carlo method reinforcment learning algorithm is defined in agents.py module.

 ### 3. Model Training and Performance

 ### 4. Experments

 **Python Version:** 3.7